AFLplusplus/AFLplusplus/docs/env_variables.md

     the target.
 This must be equal or larger than the size the target was compiled with.

+  - `AFL_CMPLOG_ONLY_NEW` will only perform the expensive cmplog feature for newly found testcases and not for testcases that are loaded on startup (`-i in`).
+This is an important feature to set when resuming a fuzzing session.

   - `AFL_TESTCACHE_SIZE` allows you to override the size of `#define TESTCASE_CACHE` in config.h.
 Recommended values are 50-250MB - or more if your fuzzing finds a huge amount of paths for large inputs.